Privacy Policy

 We will only process your personal data providing you have given your consent for us to do so.
 Under the provisions of the DPA, our firm’s lawful basis for processing personal data is based on a Legitimate Interest.

 The legitimate interest relates to a legal requirement for the firm to hold your personal data and financial information on record for up to a total of six years.
-This six year period satisfies the requirement of our regulator, The Financial Conduct Authority and is also in line with other financial industry retention periods.
+This six-year period satisfies the requirement of our regulator, The Financial Conduct Authority and is also in line with other financial industry retention periods.

 International Transfers

-In the normal course of business there may be a need for Burnley savings and Loans Limited or any other firm associated to the business, usually when processing an application for credit, personal data would have to be transferred outside of the European Economic Area (EEA) where those countries do not typically have the same protections and safeguards in place for the protection of personal data to those countries within the EEA.
+In the normal course of business there may be a need for Burnley Savings and Loans Limited or any other firm associated to the business, usually when processing an application for credit, personal data would have to be transferred outside of the European Economic Area (EEA) where those countries do not typically have the same protections and safeguards in place for the protection of personal data to those countries within the EEA.

-Burnley savings and Loans Limited deal with a number of large, international corporations where data is likely to be transferred in this way.
+Burnley Savings and Loans Limited deal with a number of large, international corporations where data is likely to be transferred in this way.
 Assurances and processes will always be put in place and considered before any international transfer to a non-EEA country is undertaken to ensure the protection and security of the personal data.

 Complaints/spam